 Carbon monoxide could be a life and death situation, so it’s not a situation to mess around with.

-Carbon monoxide is hazardous because you cannot view it, sense it with your nose or taste it.
+Carbon monoxide is hazardous because you cannot observe it, sense it with your nose or taste it.
 It’s not as dangerous in small doses and can’t be filtered.

 Carbon monoxide is a side effect of used fuel.
-It can leak into your house during cold weather if the heat exchanger on your gas furnace cracks.
-Based on how large the leak is and the circulation in a home, carbon monoxide may become lethal in within minutes.
+It can creep into your house during the winter if the heat exchanger on your gas furnace cracks.
+Depending on how large the leak is and the circulation in a home, carbon monoxide may become lethal in within minutes.

-Once inhaled, carbon monoxide has a half-life of approximately five hours.
-If you are breathing pure air, it requires five hours to take it out of your body.
+Once breathed in, carbon monoxide has a half-life of approximately five hours.
+If you are breathing clean air, it requires five hours to take it out of your system.
 It will take another five hours to cut that level by half.

-3. Carbon Monoxide Poisoning Can Resemble Other Illnesses
+3. Carbon Monoxide Symptoms Can Resemble Other Illnesses

-It may also mirror symptoms that can be misdiagnosed as the flu, viral infections and chronic fatigue syndrome, among other things.
+Carbon monoxide can also cause symptoms that can be misdiagnosed as the flu, viral infections and chronic fatigue syndrome, among other things.

 How to Protect Your Residence from Carbon Monoxide